 The project will focus on the four most important functionalities of hydrogen originated from its bonding and size flexibilities (hereafter, referred to as “hydrogen functions”); i.e., “High Densification Ability (A01)”, “Interfacial Localizability (A02)”, “Fast Migration Ability (A03)” and “High Activation Ability (A04)”.
 Then the project will merge them to induce unprecedented “higher-order hydrogen functions (synergistic effect between its individual hydrogen functions)” with the support of “Advanced Measurement and Simulation Techniques (A05)”, which will also be developed within this project to capture the hydrogen functions more accurately than ever done before.

 Shin-ichi ORIMO received his Ph.D. in 1995.
 He was a JSPS research fellow, a research associate in Hiroshima University, and a guest researcher in Max-Planck Institute for Metal Research awarded by Alexander von Humboldt Fellowship and MEXT Fellowship.
-He is currently a professor of WPI-AIMR as a principal investigator and Institute of Materials Research (IMR) as a Head of Section, Tohoku University.
+He is currently a professor of WPI-AIMR as a director and Institute of Materials Research (IMR) as a Head of Section, Tohoku University.
 The related research was awarded by “Metals Meritorious Award (Japanese Institute of Metals), “The Commendation for Science and Technology (The Minister of MEXT)”, and “Science of Hydrogen & Energy Award”, and so on.

 Senior Scientific Research Specialist for the Project